openebs/mayastor-docs/quickstart/deploy-a-test-application.md

 ## Define the PVC

-Use `kubectl` to create a PVC based on a StorageClass which you created in the [previous stage](configure-mayastor.md#create-mayastor-storageclass-s).
+Use `kubectl` to create a PVC based on a StorageClass that you created in the [previous stage](configure-mayastor.md#create-mayastor-storageclass-s).
 In the example shown below, we'll consider that StorageClass to have been named "mayastor-1".
 Replace the value of the field "storageClassName" with the name of your own Mayastor-based StorageClass.

 For the purposes of this quickstart guide, it is suggested to name the PVC "ms-volume-claim", as this is what will be illustrated in the example steps which follow.